madesh404/word-guessing-game-python/README.md

 ## 📜 How the Game Works

-- You start with 6 attempts.<br>
+- You start with 6 attempts.
-- Enter one letter per guess.<br>
+- Enter one letter per guess.
-- If the letter is in the word, all positions of that letter are revealed.<br>
+- If the letter is in the word, all positions of that letter are revealed.
-- If the letter is not in the word, you lose an attempt.<br>
+- If the letter is not in the word, you lose an attempt.
-- The game ends when:<br>
+- The game ends when:
-    - ✅ You guess all letters (win), or<br>
+    - ✅ You guess all letters (win), or
     - ❌ You run out of attempts (lose)

 ---